projectodd/stilts.projectodd.org/circus.md

 # SPI

+## MessageConduitFactory

+Your implementation of a Circus extension starts with a `MessageConduitFactory`, which may be akin in life-cycle to a JMS connection, capable of creating `MessageConduit` instances, one per client connection, which would map to a JMS `Session`.

+    package org.projectodd.stilts.circus;

+    import org.projectodd.stilts.stomp.spi.AcknowledgeableMessageSink;

+    public interface MessageConduitFactory {

+        MessageConduit createMessageConduit(AcknowledgeableMessageSink messageSink)
+          throws Exception;

+    }

+The `AcknowledgeableMessageSink` interacts with the underlying Stilts connection for the client.

+## MessageConduit

 Implementors should work with this SPI.
 The Circus container will instantiate (using a `MessageConduitFactory`) a conduit for each client connection, for the lifespace of the connection.